patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/data-list/data-list.md

 <img src="./img/datalistdraggable1.png" alt="Example of draggable date list" width="880"/>

 1. **Drag icon:** To indicate a row is draggable, use the fa-grip icon.
 Use grip-vertical to indicate the ability to move a vertically-oriented component via drag and drop.
 Use grip-horizontal to move a horizontally-oriented component via drag and drop.
 For example, if you are selecting items to be dragged from two parallel lists.
-2. **Dragged row:** When dragging a row, it becomes slightly opaque and floats above the static rows to indicate that it is the one moving.
+2. **Dragged row:** When dragging a row, it becomes slightly less opaque and floats above the static rows to indicate that it is the one moving.

 <img src="./img/datalistdraggable2.png" alt="Example of draggable date list" width="880"/>